 Cannell lives in Lake Jovita, Dade City, Fla. with his wife, Barbara.
 They have three children, Sheri, Kris and David.
 They also have eight grandchildren, Michael, Rebecca, Jacob, Emma, Kyra, Tessa, Nathan and Jolie.

-Charles Simon was elected to the FHBPA Board in 2017.
-He currently serves as Secretary and is a member of the Election/Nominating, Backstretch and Legislative committees.
+Kathy Davey was elected to the FHBPA Board in 2010.
+She currently serves as Chair of the Office and Scholarship Committees, and serves on the Benevolence and Legislative Committees.

 David Fawkes is in his sixth year serving on the FHBPA Board.
-He is a member of the Backstretch and Breeder Liaison Committees.
+He is a member of the Aftercare, Backstretch and Benevolence Committees.

 Fawkes grew up around horses.
 His family operated a riding stable in Chicago.
 By age 16, Fawkes started galloping horses for Don Gibbons.